 Proper Form and Tips

-- Before you start this motion, pull your scapula back to give your shoulders some support and room to move.
+- Pull your scapula back before you start this motion to give your shoulders some support and room to move.

-- Keep your elbows flared out, in line with the shoulders or slightly behind.
+- Keep your elbows flared out, aligning with the shoulders or slightly behind.

 3. Standing Smith Machine Behind The Neck Shoulder Press